senthurveld/40-days-of-javascript-by-tapsa/day-29/task.md

  Write your own analogy (non-code) to explain each of the 5 OOP principles:

 - Abstraction
+    => if want to make the process easy hide complexity, show what they need
 - Encapsulation
+    => if want make unaccessable, restrict to public usage
 - Inheritance
+    => import from parent class get the methods, properties
 - Polymorphism
+    => get from parent but use it in own use cases,
 - Composition
+    => get from parents but not make whole thing, its a feature to that

 It must be unique (not from the class), and explain how that analogy relates to programming.